dsmooke/readme-inception/README.md

 ## Goals

 1. To create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

-2. Invoke the application by using the following command: `node index.js`

-3. Use Screencastify and provide a link to a walkthrough video that demonstrates its functionality.
-* You’ll need the following tools and technologies to accomplish this:
+2. Use the following tools and technologies:
     * `fs` for writing to the file system

     * `inquirer` for collecting user input

     * String template literals for generating a string version of the HTML/README.md document before it is written to the file system

     * Promises for handling asynchronous behavior

+3. Invoke the application by using the following command: `node index.js`

+4. Use Screencastify and provide a link to a walkthrough video that demonstrates its functionality.

 ### Definitions
 The goals above and the application can be further understood with the following definitions: